 - Self-starter, willing to take ownership of a specific project or task

-- Assisting the Sound Master with load-ins, strikes, maintenance, and repair of sound equipment in the Courtyard Theater, Upstairs Theater, Rehearsal Hall, special event spaces, and/or off-site venues
+- Assisting the Sound department with load-ins, strikes, maintenance, and repair of sound equipment in the Courtyard Theater, Upstairs Theater, Rehearsal Hall, special event spaces, and off-site venues

 - Working closely with other technical departments during load-in, tech, and runs of the shows